ThejasAshok/assignment-1--databases--cs-565--fall-2024/content.md

 # Content

-## List of Spices and The Name of The Store Where They Were Purchased
+## List of Spices and The Name of The Store Where They Were Purchasedgit
 ```sql
 +---------------------------+----------------+--------------+----------+
 | spice_name                | barcode        | store_name   | store_id |